Two iconic and rare documents, dating to the early 13th century, on display in a subterranean vault inside Lincoln Castle.

-Lincoln is the only place in the world where you can see original copies of Magna Carta (1215) and the Charter of the Forest (1217) in one place, two iconic documents dating to the early 13th century.
+Lincoln is the only place in the world where you can see original copies of Magna Carta (1215) and the Charter of the Forest (1217) in one place.

 History of the 1215 Magna Carta